CollectionBuilder/collectionbuilder.github.io/_includes/docs/config-theme/data.md

 {% capture data-text %}

 {% include bootstrap/alert.md text="For the Data section, copy and paste the first row of your collection metadata CSV (i.e. your metadata fields) into this variable.
-This variable determines what metadata will be made available for download via the 'Download Data' options on the Home page and on the Data page." color="success" %}
+This variable determines what metadata will be made available for download via the 'Download Data' options on the Home page and on the Data page." color="info" %}

 - **metadata-export-fields**: A list of metadata fields available for export via data downloads.
 	- *Tip*: paste in first row of csv